mnemnion/JLpeg.jl/Plans.md

   - [ ]  disjoint-PChoice optimization
   - [ ]  Capture-closing optimization (vm)
 - [X]  All `CaptureInst`s same struct w. distinct Pattern subtype
+- [ ]  Un-pirate: shadow operators with a definition which falls back to Base, don't extend Base for operators directly.
+  - [ ]  Separate module JLpeg.Combinators for exporting the operators directly.
+         They'll still work in `@rule` and `@grammar`.
-- [ ]  Proposed optimizations not found in LPeg
+- [#]  Proposed optimizations not found in LPeg
-  - [ ]  Immutable vector Instructions using the `getindex` from BitPermutations.jl
+  - [X]  Immutable vector Instructions using the `getindex` from BitPermutations.jl
   - [ ]  MultiSetTest [conversion](#multiset-test-conversion)
   - [X]  Parameteric `IChar` specialized to `Char` (which is what I care about)
-  - [ ]  Fail optimization: only update the register once when returning from calls. this one should be deferred until we have real profiling on the hot loop.
-         Technically this _is_ found in LPeg...
   - [ ]  Inlining: short rules with no captures, "short" is like, 5 instructions?
 10?
   - [ ]  CaptureCommitInst: it's a commit which create a full capture from its paired Choice.
          Very nice for capture-heavy workflows, like parsing full grammars (where we very often